Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 ### Business rule task

-Business rule tasks are used to include [decision tables]({% link process-automation/latest/model/decisions.md %}) in a process definition.
+Business rule tasks are used to include [decision tables](../decisions.md) in a process definition.

 Business rule tasks are essentially treated as service tasks and will always have the `implementation` value of `dmn-connector.EXECTUTE_TABLE`.
 The `name` of the decision table that is associated to the business rule task is used as the `value` under `_activiti_dmn_table_` when viewing the **Extensions Editor**.

-{% capture business-prop %}

 #### Basic properties